-A teenage thug has been re-sentenced after a member of the public complained he got off too lightly – but only because this led to the discovery he’d been sentenced too harshly.
+A teenage thug has been re-sentenced after a member of the public complained that he got off too lightly – but only because this led to the discovery that he’d been sentenced too harshly.

 Bradley Garrett, 18, bottled Korean student Yehsung Kim while his friend Louis Barrett hurled racist abuse at him in October 2017.

 He was finally sentenced by Judge Stephen Mooney on 22 October last year – just three days after he turned 18.

 He was then given a two-year sentence suspended for two years while Barrett, 19, was jailed for 21 months.